Hurricane Milton is a Category 5. Florida orders evacuations and scrambles to clear Helene's debris

 Although Tampa hasn’t been hit directly by a hurricane in over a century, other parts of Florida’s Gulf Coast are recovering from such storms in the past two years.
 The Fort Myers area in southwest Florida is still rebuilding from Hurricane Ian, which caused $112 billion in damage in 2022.
 Three hurricanes have thrashed Florida’s Big Bend region in just 13 months, including Helene.

 Schneider reported from Orlando.
-Associated Press writer Brendan Farrington in Tallahassee contributed to this report.
+Associated Press writers Freida Frisaro in Fort Lauderdale, Seth Borenstein in Washington and Brendan Farrington in Tallahassee contributed to this report

 Credit: AP